FoCal is designed for computers running Windows and Mac OSX with the following requirements:

 MSC only affects some tests – The Target Setup utility and the Aperture Sharpness, AF Consistency and Dust Analysis tests are completely unaffected and run completely automated.

 If you’re concerned that there’s no benefit to having FoCal Plus or FoCal Pro for MSC mode cameras, see this FAQ point here

 Manual Mode allows analysis of images captured by you and then supplied to the software.
 Currently, there is support for Canon and Nikon cameras that support AF Microadjustment/AF Fine Tune

 The Canon EOS-1Ds Mark III was first released in August 2007, and is quite an old camera.
 As such, it does not support all of the SDK functions the later cameras support.
-In FoCal 1.1, you could not use the Semi Automatic test with this camera, but from FoCal 1.2 onwards we are pleased to announce that it is available!

 You should be aware that mirror vibration can cause problems with shutter speeds between about 1/4s and 1/250s (these figures are approximate), so you may find the results more variable between these limits.

 Please be aware of these limitations before purchasing FoCal for the Canon EOS-1Ds Mark III or the Canon EOS-1D Mark III